mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 An alias is an alternative name which replaces the column name in the result.
 For example, when the `name` attribute is retrieved, the result column is "Name".
 With an alias, you can call the result column something else, like "Customer_Name".
 An alias cannot contain spaces.

 {{% alert color="info" %}}
-In some scenarios, aliases in `FROM` are mandatory.
 Aliases are mandatory when defining a view entity.
 {{% /alert %}}

 #### Selecting All Attributes Using `*`